 What Role Can Parents Play?

-Solely parents are responsible for managing schedules in preschoolers and school-going kids.
+Solely parents are responsible for managing the schedules of preschoolers and school-going kids.
 This provides parents with more control over schedules and routines.
 There are some healthy tips that all parents should adopt.
 Following these tips can help your kids sleep well.

 - Nutritionists recommend taking a big meal as early as 2-3 hours before going to bed.